RandomSearch18/a-level-project/docs/readme.md

 ##### Initial interview with Andrew

 I asked Andrew my research questions and gained useful insight into how pedestrian routing is used in the real world.

-Key takeaways were:
+###### Key takeaways

 - Google Maps lacks most smaller paths, making it less useful for countryside navigation or walks.
 An app that includes these would be very desirable.
 - Otherwise, Andrew found Google Maps intuitive and easy to use
+- He uses pedestrian navigation quite often, as he doesn't drive yet
+- Having the route shown as an overlay on a map would "definitely" be more useful than presenting it as a list of directions
+- Path surface preference can be situational, e.g. avoiding muddy or unpaved paths will be even more desirable if it's just been raining
+  - This could be accomplished by adding an option to further deprioritise those path types
+- Preferring lit paths after sunset would also be a very useful factor to include
+- He brought up the idea of incorporating foot traffic data, so that really busy paths can be avoided
+  - This could be especially important in some specific situations, e.g. if social distancing is desired, or for users who don't like crowds of people

 ###### Transcript